 3D EBSD is another important application that will greatly benefit from the speed and sensitivity capabilities of the new e–FlashFS detector.

 The acquisition of a 400 x 300 pixels map/slice will now be ready in as quickly as ~2 min 10 s.
 This means that the data acquisition part of a 70 slices 3D EBSD data cube (8.4 M voxels) will require only ~2.5 hours.

-When necessary, the effective spatial resolution can be improved down to 2 nm by using a smaller aperture on the SEM column and still reach acquisition speeds of up to 300 fps with very good indexing rates.
-With typical measurement times of just a few minutes per map, high-speed TKD not only brings a remarkable increase in efficiency but it also minimizes artifacts induced by beam instability.
+With typical measurement times of just a few minutes per map, on-axis TKD not only brings a remarkable increase in efficiency without affecting data quality but it also minimizes artifacts induced by beam instability.